chopinlab/chopinlab.github.io/_posts/2020-02-09-privacy-policy.md

 **8\.
 Privacy Policy Changes**

-① This personal information processing policy is applied from the effective date, and if there are additions, deletions and corrections according to the law and policy, we will notify you through the notice seven days before the enforcement of the changes.
+① This personal information processing policy is applied from the effective date, and if there are additions, deletions and corrections according to the law and policy, we will notify you through the notice seven days before the enforcement of the changes.<br/>
 ② This Privacy Policy applies from February 9, 2020.

 **9 \.
 Measures to ensure the safety of personal information**